Silca Pista Plus Review

 The numbers themselves are clear enough, and the gauge is well-built with a solid metal case around it.
 The gauge on this pump also screws off for replacement purposes, which could be a nice feature, but we don't recommend trying this unless you're committed to going all the way: we unscrewed and removed the gauge, then could never get it to sit straight again.
 Screwing the gauge down tight after removing it leaves it turned about 70 degrees counterclockwise from its original position.
 This certainly smells like user error, but on the other hand, if a part is very easy to remove, it should be reasonably easy to reattach.

-As one of the most expensive pumps we've reviewed, it would need to rank very highly in our test results to be considered a good value, and unfortunately, our testers didn't find that to be the case.
+As one of the most expensive pumps we've reviewed, the Pista Plus would need to rank very highly in our test results to be considered a good value, and unfortunately, our testers didn't find that to be the case.
 While it's far from a terrible pump, it does have a rather poor gauge with some accuracy issues, and its strengths are shared by plenty of thriftier units.

-Silca's Pista Plus floor pump is a great looking pump with a classic design, made mostly of steel with a gorgeous wooden handle.
+The Silca Pista Plus floor pump is a great looking pump with a classic design, made mostly of steel with a gorgeous wooden handle.
 The base is strong and stable, and it can reach very high pressures — there are definitely perks!
 Its test results were not impressive in general though, especially related to the gauge's design and accuracy.
-For the high price it's difficult to recommend this model.
+For the high price, it's difficult to recommend this model.